 - Cultivate a habit of recovering his professional fees as per the terms and not adjusting this fee against any other means

-- Clear the dues outstanding to be paid for the flats he has already booked.
-This was adjusted against the fees outstanding in the market.
+- Clear outstanding dues to be paid for the flats he has already booked.
+This was adjusted against the outstanding fees in the market.

 - Start investing the surplus income in appropriate Mutual Funds for his life goals